bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 - Port & GPIO Numbers

 RRCS uses 0-based numbering for Port and GPIO numbers.
-This module converts them to 1-based numbering for consistency with Director.
-However internal logs are 0-based.
+This module converts them to 1-based numbering for consistency with Director, however internal logs are 0-based.